Cellular Sales independently operates this site and is a Verizon Authorized Retailer.

 Currently, 85% of adults say they own a smartphone.
 While “smartphone” and “cell phone” are completely distinct terms, they’re often used interchangeably now.
 Cell phones remain an important milestone in the history of smartphones, but their newer, more feature-rich counterparts were made to work with faster, higher capacity networks, like Verizon 5G.

 Founded in 1993, Cellular Sales proudly serves as Verizon’s premier retail partner.
-With almost 800 locations nationwide and more than 7,000 employees, we proudly connect customers with top-tier products and services.
-We were recently named the Verizon Agent of the Year 2021 and have been named to Inc. Magazine’s 5000 as one of the nation’s fastest growing companies nine times.
+With almost 800 locations nationwide and more than 7,000 employees, we connect customers with top-tier products and services.
+We were named Verizon Agent of the Year in 2020 and 2021, and have been listed nine times among Inc. Magazine’s 5000 fastest-growing companies in the country.
 For more information, visit cellularsales.com or follow us on social media at facebook.com/cellularsales and @cellularsales on Instagram.
-For career information, visit cellularsales.com/careers/.
+For career information, visit cellularsales.com/careers.